DILCISBoard/E-ARK-AIP/index.md

 The use of embedded metadata by using the `<mdWrap>` element is discouraged.
 Instead, it is recommended to reference metadata by using the `<mdRef>` element.

-**AIP-METS-MD-REF**: External metadata files such as EAD or PREMIS files MUST be referenced by means of the `<mdRef>` element.
+<a name="aip-mets-md-ref"></a>**AIP-METS-MD-REF**: External metadata files such
+as EAD or PREMIS files MUST be referenced by means of the `<mdRef>` element.
 Its `xlink:href` attribute value must be either a URL relative to the location of the METS root or an absolute URL.

 ##### Descriptive metadata
 The descriptive metadata section (`<dmdSec>`) references descriptive metadata